LiftLaboratory/Alpha/README.md

 The cameras used are Raspberry Pi high quality cameras with ArduCam camera lenses (6mm for the sides and 8mm for the top).

 **LED Lights:**
 The lights surrounding the cameras are RGB NeoPixel Rings, with 24 individually programmable LEDs.
-These lights make it easily to change the color and intensity of each LED.
+These lights make it easy to change the color and intensity of each LED.
 For this project, only 12 of the 24 LEDs on each ring were programmed to turn on when called by the function.
+LED lights are also used in the incubators to mimic summer, spring/fall, and winter light intensities.

 **Test Tube Racks:**
 The design of our test tube racks creates two possible positions: upright and slanted.
 The first position allows the rack to stand up and be easily stored in an incubator.
 The second gives a clear top view of the surface area of the plants while imaging the test tubes.